The Sedgefield community has a number of charitable organisations it is whole-heartedly involved with.

 Sedgefield Animal Matters - The much needed local arm of KAWS Knysna thanks to a group of local committed animal lovers.
 Also find them on Facebook.

-Sedgefield Lions- supports other charitable organisations and worthy causes in our community.
+Sedgefield Lions - raises funds for their own project and supports other charitable organisations and worthy causes in our community.

 As useful information, it’s worth mentioning that the local people / organisations below have partnered with NPO’s offering assistance with various projects.